microbiomedatahub/microbiome-datahub/docs/about.md

 ---

-## MAG

-**MAG** (Metagenome-Assembled Genome) is microbial genome information reconstructed from metagenomic sequencing data.
-Most MAG sequences are draft genomes of microbial strains found in the environment.
-MAG sequences are reconstructed by assembling sequence reads (short or long reads) and binning the contigs based on sequence patterns or abundance information.
-MAG sequences are important for understanding microbial genomic diversity, including uncultured taxa.

----

 ## MAG Data in Microbiome Datahub

 - Microbiome Datahub collects publicly available MAG DNA sequence data from the INSDC sequence repository.